-Set a global Pre- or Post-Fader routing for all Mix bus contributions from the input channel.
+Set a global routing for all Mix bus contributions from the input channel.

-Alternatively, the Pre- or Post-fader routing can be set individually for the each Mix Bus contribution.
+You can choose from all three bus 'taps': All Post Fader, All Post EQ, or All Pre Dyn.
+Alternatively, the Pre- or Post-fader routing can be set individually for the each Mix Bus contribution further down the menu.
 This setting can be overridden by the Output Bus setup.
-Also, there are two options for Pre-Fader routing, which are selected in the Output Bus setup menu.